Bibliography

 It also includes the following "special" reports: "Special Report on Global Warming of 1.5 °C" (2018), "Special Report on Climate Change and Land" (2019), "Special Report on the Ocean and Cryosphere in a Changing Climate" (2019).

 With the 6th report, the SSP (Shared Socio-economic Pathways) scenarios replace the previously used RCP (Representative Concentration Pathways) scenarios.
 Five SSP scenarios are proposed.
-SSP2-4.5, equivalent to RCP8.5, being the most likely, represents the rate of emissions evolution without major variation ("business as usual", that is the continuation of current emissions).
+SSP2-4.5, equivalent to RCP8.5, being the most likely, represents the rate of emissions evolution without major change ("business as usual", i.e. continuation of current emissions).

 The reports are approved by the 195 UN member states.
 AR6 was approved on Sunday 27 February 2022.arrow-up-right